Hermit (horse): Stud record

 Hermit died on 29 April 1890 at the age of 25 at his owner's Blankney Stud in Lincolnshire.
 His skeleton was preserved by the Royal College of Veterinary Surgeons while Chaplin had one of his hooves mounted and fashioned into an ink-stand which he presented to the Prince of Wales.

 Place of rest

 His skeleton is now held at The Royal Veterinary College, Camden campus, part of the University of London.
 He is used in anatomy demonstrations for all years and courses.

 Pedigree

+Hermit is inbred 3S x 5D to the stallion Camel, meaning that he appears third generation on the sire side of his pedigree, and fifth generation (via Hester) on the dam side of his pedigree.

+Hermit is inbred 4D x 5D to the stallion Sultan, meaning that he appears fourth generation and fifth generation (via Bay Middleton) on the dam side of his pedigree.